- Location: Iowa

-The on-road driving skills test is made up of three separate evaluation areas:
+The on-road driving skills test is made up of separate evaluation areas:

 - Pre-trip vehicle inspection.
 An Iowa Department of Transportation representative will ask you to conduct a pretrip vehicle inspection to determine whether your vehicle is safe to drive.

 - Basic vehicle control.
 During this portion of the test, you'll be asked to maneuver your vehicle through an area marked by cones or other barriers.

 - On-road test.
 During the on-road test, you'll be asked to drive your vehicle through a number of different traffic situations.
 For example, you may be asked to make left and right turns, stop at a railway crossing, or signal lane changes on highways.

 If you wish to obtain endorsements for school buses, hazardous materials, tank vehicles, passenger vehicles, or double/triple trailers, additional testing will be required.

 Operating a commercial motor vehicle is substantially different from driving your personal car or truck.
 The Commercial Driver License Manual is a great place to start learning what you need to know, but it's not enough.
 To gain the experience they need to successfully operate a commercial vehicle, most drivers choose to enroll in a private instructional program.